UML-Cyber-Security/network-example/README.md

 (b'bcast_test: 0', ('10.0.0.10', 53950))
 ```

 Run this in another terminal while the first one is running.
+This will start the program on port 51500.

 ```
 network-example $ ./network.py anything